-- 640. Moshe Yedidyah Leiter was a citizen of the United States and a resident of the State of Israel when he was killed by Hamas on November 10, 2023.
-He was 39 years old. - 641.
-Moshe Leiter was a father of six children.
+640. Moshe Yedidyah Leiter was a citizen of the United States and a resident of the State of Israel when he was killed by Hamas on November 10, 2023.
+He was 39 years old.

+641. Moshe Leiter was a father of six children.
 He served in the IDF until he was 33, when he retired from active duty as a Major.
 He then entered medical school and completed his studies in August 2023, and was scheduled to begin hospital residency on October 8, 2023, the day after the October 7 Attack.
-At the time of his death, he was serving as a company commander in the reserves. - 642.
-Moshe Leiter and three other IDF reservists were killed by a Hamas booby trap in the Beit Hanoun area of Gaza while inspecting a tunnel entrance. - 643.
-Plaintiff Jay Michael (Yechiel) Leiter is a citizen of the United States and is a resident of the State of Israel.
-He is the father of Moshe Leiter. - 644.
-Plaintiff Chana Leiter is a citizen of the United States and is a resident of the State of Israel.
-She is the mother of Moshe Leiter. - 645.
-Plaintiff Neriya Dov Leiter is a citizen of the United States and is a resident of the State of Israel.
-He is the brother of Moshe Leiter. - 646.
-Plaintiff Sara Bracha (Leiter) Attias is a citizen of the United States and is a resident of the State of Israel.
-She is the sister of Moshe Leiter. - 647.
-Plaintiff David Elimelech Leiter is a citizen of the United States and is a resident of the State of Israel.
+At the time of his death, he was serving as a company commander in the reserves.

+642. Moshe Leiter and three other IDF reservists were killed by a Hamas booby trap in the Beit Hanoun area of Gaza while inspecting a tunnel entrance.

+643. Plaintiff Jay Michael (Yechiel) Leiter was a citizen of the United States at the time Moshe Leiter was killed.
+He is currently serving as Israel's ambassador to the United States and, as a result, relinquished his U.S. citizenship.
+He is a resident of the State of Israel.
+He is the father of Moshe Leiter.

+644. Plaintiff Chana Leiter is a citizen of the United States and is a resident of the State of Israel.
+She is the mother of Moshe Leiter.

+645. Plaintiff Neriya Dov Leiter is a citizen of the United States and is a resident of the State of Israel.
 He is the brother of Moshe Leiter.

+646. Plaintiff Sara Bracha (Leiter) Attias is a citizen of the United States and is a resident of the State of Israel.
+She is the sister of Moshe Leiter.

+647. Plaintiff David Elimelech Leiter is a citizen of the United States and is a resident of the State of Israel.
+He is the brother of Moshe Leiter.

-- 648. Plaintiff Sophia (Leiter) Redler is a citizen of the United States and is a resident of the State of Israel.
-She is the sister of Moshe Leiter. - 649.
-Plaintiff Samuel Yair Leiter is a citizen of the United States and is a resident of the State of Israel.
-He is the brother of Moshe Leiter. - 650.
-Plaintiff Noam Elisha Leiter is a citizen of the United States and is a resident of the State of Israel.
-He is the brother of Moshe Leiter. - 651.
-Plaintiff Amikam Tzion Leiter is a citizen of the United States and is a resident of the State of Israel.
-He is the brother of Moshe Leiter. - 652.
-As a direct and foreseeable result of the November 10, 2023, attack on and the death of Moshe Leiter, Plaintiffs Jay Michael (Yechiel) Leiter, Chana Leiter, Neriya Dov Leiter, Sara Bracha (Leiter) Attias, David Elimelech Leiter, Sophia (Leiter) Redler, Samuel Yair Leiter, Noam Elisha Leiter, and Amikam Tzion Leiter have experienced severe mental anguish and extreme emotional distress, and economic loss.
+648. Plaintiff Sophia (Leiter) Redler is a citizen of the United States and is a resident of the State of Israel.
+She is the sister of Moshe Leiter.

+649. Plaintiff Samuel Yair Leiter is a citizen of the United States and is a resident of the State of Israel.
+He is the brother of Moshe Leiter.

+650. Plaintiff Noam Elisha Leiter is a citizen of the United States and is a resident of the State of Israel.
+He is the brother of Moshe Leiter.

+651. Plaintiff Amikam Tzion Leiter is a citizen of the United States and is a resident of the State of Israel.
+He is the brother of Moshe Leiter.

+652. As a direct and foreseeable result of the November 10, 2023, attack on and the death of Moshe Leiter, Plaintiffs Jay Michael (Yechiel) Leiter, Chana Leiter, Neriya Dov Leiter, Sara Bracha (Leiter) Attias, David Elimelech Leiter, Sophia (Leiter) Redler, Samuel Yair Leiter, Noam Elisha Leiter, and Amikam Tzion Leiter have experienced severe mental anguish and extreme emotional distress, and economic loss.